 Bonaventure Cemetery Tours

-Bringing the city’s history and scariness together.
-These cemetery tours run year-round.
-But visiting a graveyard closer to Halloween is way more fun.
+The Bonaventure Cemetery Tours in Savannah, GA bring the city’s history and scariness together.
+These cemetery tours run year-round but visiting a graveyard closer to Halloween is way more fun.

 Creepy Crawl Haunted Pub Tour

-If you are 21 or over and you are in for a very fun night!
+If you are 21 or over you are in for a very fun night!
 You’ll visit local bars and other creepy and haunted Savannah sites.
-The Creepy Crawl is a fun, and boozy activity, and everyone gets a souvenir to-go cup koozie!
+The Creepy Crawl is a fun and boozy activity, and everyone gets a souvenir to-go cup koozie!

 Best Halloween Towns: St. Helens’ Oregon